+1. Go through the prestart inspection.

+2. Open the hand valve, observe that water enters the water reservoir, fills the tube from the reservoir to the evaporator, and then shuts off.
+Check for leaks.

+3. Switch the master switch on.

+The electrical start up sequence is now on automatic.

-- 1. Go through the prestart inspection. - 2.
-Open the hand valve, observe that water enters the water reservoir, fills the tube from the reservoir to the evaporator, and then shuts off.
-Check for leaks. - 3.
-Switch the master switch on.
-There will be a short delay before the gearmotor and compressor will start. - 4.
-On air cooled models, the condenser will begin to discharge warm air, on water cooled models, the water regulating valve will open, and warm water will be discharged into the drain. - 5.
-The unit should soon be making ice, if desired, the low side pressure can be checked: it should be 34 PSIG + or 4 PSIG.
+A. There should be a short (15 second) delay before the gearmotor starts.

+B. After the gearmotor starts, the compressor will start.

+4. On air cooled models, the condenser will begin to discharge warm air, on water cooled models, the water regulating valve will open, and warm water will be discharged into the drain.

+5. The unit should soon be making ice, if desired, the low side pressure can be checked: it should be between 30 and 32 psig.
+Low side pressure may be lower than 30 PSIG when the ambient is under $70^{\circ}$ F. and higher than 32 when ambient is over $90^{\circ}$ F.